 - coordinate school events, hot lunches and fund raising

-- provides input to the School Board on parental views about school district programs and policies
+- provides input to the Board of Education on parental views about school district programs and policies

 - communicates with parents about school district policies, programs and activities